cober2019/react-ios-xe-ops/README.rst

     |   -Check to see if your device is compatible to use this program.
 Use the following instructions - https://developer.cisco.com/docs/ios-xe/#!enabling-restconf-on-ios-xe

-Install
+Install:Linux
 --------

-|   You can install code on either windows or linux.
-Whichever one you choose you will need to install the following dependencies:
+    The following dependencies are required.
+You can use the script to install or you can do it manually.
     |
     |   **If you don't have the following dependencies install, execute:  "sudo bash install_dependencies.sh"**
     |